mH-13/sql-automation/beginner/02-basic-select-statements.md

 WHERE department = 'Sales' AND salary > 50000;
 ```

-## Using Aliases

-Aliases are used to give a table or a column a temporary name:
+## Using Aliases: Aliases are used to give a table or a column a temporary name:

 ```sql
 SELECT column_name AS alias_name